 Make Your Own

 Make Your Own Gummies out of seaweed!
 Everything you need is included in this kit and it's easy!
-You can make your own gummi bears, gummi worms, gummi fish or any other shape.
+You can make your own gummy bears, gummy worms, gummy fish or other shapes.
 Make gummies on the stove or with a microwave.
 Great for class room activities, scout troops, birthday parties, home school, or after school groups.
 Adult supervision is recommended.
 Makes a great gift for kids (ages 8 & up)!

-Inside each Make Your Own Gummies Kit you'll find: sour mix, colored and flavored sugar, powdered seaweed, seaweed, molding starch, instructions and the story of carrageenan.
+Inside each Make Your Own Gummies Kit you'll find: sour mix, colored and flavored Fair Trade sugar, powdered seaweed, dried seaweed, molding starch, instructions, and the story of carrageenan.

 Gummi Bears From Seaweed?